 Credit insurance supports customers or borrowers as an alternative to prepayment or cash on delivery terms, providing time for them to generate income from sales to pay for the product or service.

 For suppliers and lenders, accounts receivable is a loan and represents capital invested.
 If the customer’s debt is credit insured, risky asset becomes more secure and can be realised faster than other forms of collateral offers.
 It helps to reduce transaction expenses and produce more trading activities.
-Credit insurance is therefore, a trade finance tool.
+Credit insurance is, therefore, a trade finance tool.

 TI: From ATI’s perspective, who can benefit from such a product?

-TK: Credit insurance is offered to both business entities and lenders to insure their accounts receivable from delayed payment, non-payment and loss due to the insolvency of the debtors.
+TK: Credit insurance is offered to both business entities and lenders to ensure their accounts receivable from delayed payment, non-payment and loss due to the insolvency of the debtors.
 The product is not available directly to individuals but companies can request the cover from their financiers.

 Our main clients are financial institutions such as banks, both local and international Our main clients are financial institutions such as banks, both local and international, which currently account for over 80% of our business.
 In Tanzania, we work with 80% of the banks, including local, international, developments banks and other DFI lenders.